-“It’s marvelous to have Rogers, one of the leading companies in the telecommunications space, as a partner on our EMBA,” says Len Waverman, Dean, DeGroote School of Business.
+“It’s marvellous to have Rogers, one of the leading companies in the telecommunications space, as a partner on our EMBA,” says Len Waverman, Dean, DeGroote School of Business.
 Left to right: Rachel Di Salle, EMBA Candidate 2018; Ryan Chong, EMBA Candidate 2019; Lisa Durocher, Chief Digital Officer, Rogers; Andrea Gagliardi, Vice President, Residential and Enterprise (Digital), Rogers, EMBA 2017.

 Rogers, one of the country’s largest and most influential media companies, is partnering with the DeGroote School of Business on a new scholarship named for the company’s longtime President and CEO.